Dodolulu is an Illustrator based in Hong Kong.

 I vaguely remember how the earliest drawing looked like.
-My mother told me that I have drew myself holding hands with my parents, when my two-year-younger brother was not even born.
+My mother told me that I have drawn myself holding hands with my parents when my two-year-younger brother was not even born.
 This must be the first one.

 What do you love most about your work?
 What is the creative process behind your work?

-I like throwing colours on paper, let them flow in their way and make lines afterwards.
-This is a process from freedom, control to judgement.
-The unrestrained beginning reminds me of my early childhood, where I can follow my heart the fullest.
+I like throwing colors on paper, let them flow in their way, and make lines afterward.
+This is a process from freedom, control to judgment.
+The unrestrained beginning reminds me of my early childhood, where I can follow my heart to the fullest.

 Fantasy and reality.
 Which one is the main inspiration for your illustration?

 Fantasy, I am rather an observer in life.
 I feel myself observing people from a distance as if I am not part of the crowd.
 Being unattached with the people, I make my own logic out of what I observed.

 What are some of your favorite subjects to draw?

 I like drawing hair, hair being prolonged, and connected with others.
 I make it a symbol of thinking, so when hair is connected, thoughts are connected.
 Another subject that I like to draw is the dream and ideal.
 I like representing them with red balloons.
 A balloon is charming and perfectly shaped when it is fully inflated, but at the same time, it is vulnerable when being pierced.

 Quietness, deep thinking, and a hidden peaceful mind.